sbjoshi/sbjoshi.github.io/content/project/pinaka/index.md

 Today I am going to write about [Pinaka](https://github.com/sbjoshi/Pinaka), a symbolic execution engine that combines symbolic execution with incremental solving in a fairly simple fashion.

+If you are merely looking at documentation about how to use it, please refer to the post on [_"How to use Pinaka"_](/post/pinaka-usermanual).

 #### Incremental Solving

 Many modern day constraint solvers, such as SAT and SMT solvers support incremental solving in some fashion.